Along with kitten cuteness, comes great responsibility… for her guardian!

 Sleep and Safety

 That baby cat has a lot of growing to do and needs her sleep.
 Provide secluded places (such as a cardboard box lined with a fleece) for her to snuggle down in safety.
 Don’t disturb her whilst sleeping, and wait for her to come out to you for playtime.
+Kittens need lots of sleep, so don’t be surprised if they spend a lot of their day snoozing.
+For more information about how often your kitten should be sleeping, we recommend this article on how much should your cat should be sleeping.

 Climbing and Perching